-MCR has two intensive care units, a birthing center and a special care nursery, a medical nursing unit, a surgical nursing unit, an inpatient acute rehabilitation unit and full-service radiology and laboratory departments.
+MCR has two intensive care units, a birthing center and a special care nursery, a medical nursing unit, a surgical nursing unit, and full-service radiology and laboratory departments.
 The hospital also is home to Air Link, which is UCHealth’s emergency medical, critical care air transportation program.

 Surgical services include general surgery, cardiothoracic, orthopedic trauma and neurological trauma.
 Robotic-assisted surgery also plays a prominent role in patient care.
 MCR also includes an acute dialysis unit.

 Whether you’re a guest or a visitor at Poudre Valley Hospital in Fort Collins or Medical Center of the Rockies in Loveland (view the MCR patient guide), our goal is to deliver world-class care and customer service that exceeds your expectations.

 Our doctors and nurses will make sure you receive the best possible care.
 Our staff and volunteers will do everything they can to make your visit comfortable.
 Our hospitals offer amenities such as free wireless Internet, kitchens and lounges.

 If there’s anything we can do to make your stay more comfortable, please don’t hesitate to ask.
 We’re here for you.

 Medical Center of the Rockies offers a full cafeteria and coffee bar for your nutritional needs while visiting a guest.